hongsikeom/Backend_Assessment_Twitter/README.md

 # Before you start to run it
 - This server is built by Node.js
-- Please install npm packages by entering this command on the terminal or console "npm install"
+- Please install npm packages "npm install"
+- Run the server "node server.js"
+- Please install the redis-server and user mongodb
 - Use Postman to test API https://documenter.getpostman.com/view/12623428/TWDdkuPn